varocketry/guitar-mastery-hub/public/lessons/lesson_042_minor_key_diatonic_chords.md

 ---

-## ðŸŽµ WHY THIS MATTERS: THE HARMONY OF EMOTION
+## 🎵 WHY THIS MATTERS: THE HARMONY OF EMOTION

 ### The Question Every Songwriter Asks